 How To Prepare Your Mix For Mastering

-Here are some tips on what to do and what not to do when preparing your files when sending your mix for mastering.
+Here are some tips on what to do and what not to do when preparing your mix for mastering.

 Please note that adding mastering plug-ins to your final mix before sending it out for professional mastering will NOT make it sound punchier.
 It will only squash the audio and ruin the dynamics of the waveform.

 - Don’t add a brick wall limiter to the final mix.
 Loudness should be applied during the mastering stage.

 - Don’t apply compression, volume maximizer, or limiting to the main stereo bus or the master track.
 Only use the effects needed to enhance the recording such as compressor, reverb, delays, etc within the separate tracks.

 - Don’t mixdown at a level above -3 db at the least.
 Allow headroom for your engineer to work with.